The Edmonton Police Service consists of five bureaus - each one focusing on a specific area of policing.

 The Deputy Chief in charge of the Community Policing Bureau is responsible for providing policing services to maintain peace and good order, protect lives and property, and prevent and detect crimes.
 These services are provided through six patrol divisions and four respective districts in each division.
 The six patrol divisions (West, Northwest, Northeast, Downtown, Southeast and Southwest) provide primary street-level police services to the community on a 24 hour, 7 day a week basis.

-Intelligence Bureau - Deputy Chief Kevin Brezinski
+Investigation and Support Services Bureau - Deputy Chief Kevin Brezinski

 Because intelligence-related information is central to all police work, the Intelligence and Investigations Bureau is responsible for collecting and analysing information from many sources, to effectively and efficiently guide the investigative efforts of more than 1800 police officers.
 The Bureau is also responsible for conducting investigations into serious or complex crimes, such as homicides, assaults, and robberies.
 Central to this work is the Operations and Intelligence Command Centre, a specialized hub that provides intelligence and guidance to police officers in the field on a 24/7 basis.